EmmanuelVictor62/EmmanuelVictor62/README.md

 ### 🚀 What I've Built & Led

+####  **Vidaxhelps (Portugal)**
+Worked as a full-stack developer focused on developing internal tools, dashboards, and backend services supporting organizational operations and user workflows.

 ####  **Curator Video**
 Migrated a production-grade video platform from AngularJS to React, modernizing the stack, cutting bugs, and delivering a faster, cleaner frontend experience for end-users.